More rioters jailed across country including Hartlepool bingo couple

 He is due to appear at Leeds District Magistrates’ Court on Thursday.

-The CPS said two further suspects had been charged with stirring up racial hatred.

-Tyler Kay, 26, of Northampton, has been charged with publishing written material to stir up racial hatred and will appear at Northampton Magistrates’ Court, and Mark Heath, 45, of Lincolnshire, has been charged with publishing material to stir up racial hatred.
+The CPS said Tyler Kay, 26, of Northampton, became the latest person to be charged with publishing written material to stir up racial hatred and is due to appear at Northampton Magistrates’ Court.

 A man has also been charged following an investigation into the alleged posting of content online encouraging violence against police officers and promoting public disorder, Cumbria Police said.